nextcloud/documentation/admin_manual/configuration_server/background_jobs_configuration.rst

   URL to call: http[s]://<domain-of-your-server>/nextcloud/cron.php

 .. warning:: Since WebCron is still executed via the web, the webserver in most cases limits the resources on the execution.
-To avoid interrupting inside jobs only 1 job is executed per call.
+To avoid interrupts inside jobs only 1 job is executed per call.
 When webcron is called once every 5 minutes this limits your instance to 288 background jobs per day, which is only suitable for very small instances.
    For bigger instances, it is recommended to use ``cron``.